awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 ## CreationPolicy attribute<a name="deployment-walkthrough-cfn-signal"></a>

-Finally, you need a way to instruct AWS CloudFormation to complete stack creation only after all the services \(such as Apache and MySQL\) are running and not after all the stack resources are created\.
-In other words, if you use the template from the previous section to launch a stack, AWS CloudFormation sets the status of the stack as `CREATE_COMPLETE` after it successfully creates all the resources\.
-However, if one or more services failed to start, AWS CloudFormation still sets the stack status as `CREATE_COMPLETE`\.
+Finally, you need a way to instruct CloudFormation to complete stack creation only after all the services \(such as Apache and MySQL\) are running and not after all the stack resources are created\.
+In other words, if you use the template from the earlier section to launch a stack, CloudFormation sets the status of the stack as `CREATE_COMPLETE` after it successfully creates all the resources\.
+However, if one or more services failed to start, CloudFormation still sets the stack status as `CREATE_COMPLETE`\.
 To prevent the status from changing to `CREATE_COMPLETE` until all the services have successfully started, you can add a [CreationPolicy](aws-attribute-creationpolicy.md) attribute to the instance\.
-This attribute puts the instance's status in `CREATE_IN_PROGRESS` until AWS CloudFormation receives the required number of success signals or the timeout period is exceeded, so you can control when the instance has been successfully created\.
+This attribute puts the instance's status in `CREATE_IN_PROGRESS` until CloudFormation receives the required number of success signals or the timeout period is exceeded, so you can control when the instance has been successfully created\.

 The following example adds a creation policy to the Amazon EC2 instance to ensure that cfn\-init completes the LAMP installation and configuration before the stack creation is completed\.
-In conjunction with the creation policy, the example needs to run the [cfn\-signal](cfn-signal.md) helper script to signal AWS CloudFormation when all the applications are installed and configured\.
+In conjunction with the creation policy, the example needs to run the [cfn\-signal](cfn-signal.md) helper script to signal CloudFormation when all the applications are installed and configured\.

 ```
 {